Libensemble/libensemble/README.rst

 libEnsemble is a Python toolkit for coordinating asynchronous and dynamic ensembles of calculations.

-libEnsemble can run on and across leadership-class machines and facilities, and help users take advantage of massively parallel resources to solve design, decision, and inference problems and expand the class of problems that can benefit from increased parallelism.
+libEnsemble can run on leadership-class machines and facilities, and help users take advantage of massively parallel resources to solve design, decision, and inference problems and expand the class of problems that can benefit from increased parallelism.

-libEnsemble's users select or supply **generator** and **simulator** Python functions, which respectively produce candidate parameters and perform/monitor computations based on those parameters.
-Generator functions can train models, perform optimizations, and generate candidate points in a streaming fashion based on simulation results.
-Users can incorporate any machine-learning, mathematics, resource-management, or other libraries into libEnsemble workflows, which at a minimum require only a basic familiarity with NumPy_.
+libEnsemble's users select or supply **generator** and **simulator** Python functions; these respectively produce candidate parameters and perform/monitor computations that use those parameters.
+Generator functions can train models, perform optimizations, and test candidate solutions in a batch or streaming fashion based on simulation results.
+Simulator functions can themselves use parallel resources and involve libraries or exectables that are not written in Python_.
+With a basic familiarity with Python_ and NumPy_, users can easily incorporate any machine-learning, mathematics, or resource-management libraries into their libEnsemble workflows.

 libEnsemble aims for: